 ALBL, MICHAEL ALBERT (8 Oct.
 1869-19 Feb.
 1944) was a doctor prominent in Cleveland's Czech community.
 He was born in Cleveland and was one of six sons of Michael and Katherine (Peck) Albl.
 His father, who arrived in the U.S. in 1850, was well known in the Czech community of Cleveland especially due to his involvement in numerous organizations.

 ALBRITTON, DAVID (13 April 1913-14 May 1994) made his marks as a high jumper in the Olympic Games and as a pioneering African American in the Ohio General Assembly.
-He was born in Danville, Ala., which was also the hometown of JESSIE OWENS, the son of Peter and Josephine Albritton.
+He was born in Danville, Ala., the son of Peter and Josephine Albritton.

 ALBURN, WILFRED HENRY (20 April 1877-9 Sept.
 1952), was an author, editor, publisher, journalist, and historian.
 With his wife, Miriam, he wrote a 4-volume history, This Cleveland of Ours (1933) (see HISTORIES OF CLEVELAND).
 Alburn was born in Lawrence County, PA, to John Frederick and Cecelia Luebben Alburn.